Skip to main

 daniel.vivian@uky.edu

-Dr. Vivian has received several awards for his teaching, including recognition for community-engaged courses that put students in conversation with working professionals, interested citizens, and activists in exploring contested historical subjects.
-He routinely teaches courses on the history, theory, and practice of historic preservation, public history, and nineteenth- and twentieth-century American architecture.
+Dr. Vivian has received multiple awards for his teaching, including recognition for community-engaged courses that put students in conversation with working professionals, interested citizens, and activists in exploring contested historical subjects.
+He routinely teaches courses on the history, theory, and practice of historic preservation, public history, and nineteenth- and twentieth-century American architecture and design.
+In 2024, the University of Kentucky Chapter of Tau Sigma Delta honored Dr. Vivian with a silver medal for promoting excellence in design education.

 Before earning his Ph.D., Dr. Vivian held positions with the National Register of Historic Places, the South Carolina Department of Archives and History, and the National Center for Preservation Technology and Training.